 Since founder Stefan Loble launched the technical clothing brand, Bluffworks, in 2012, he and his team have dedicated themselves to creating clothes that merge the best of function and style.
 After launching a line of men’s pants, blazers, and shirts that are wrinkle resistant, moisture wicking, machine washable, and actually fashionable, they gained a cult following of gear heads and frequent travelers who fell in love with their clothes.

 Even without a women’s line, I joined the following in hopes that they’d extend their knowledge to clothes I could wear and was thrilled when they finally did.
-As soon as they did, I gave their capsule wardrobe line a spin: their Trevi Pants, Trevi Dress, Azores Blouse, and Threshold T-Shirt (they have since added a women’s blazer, the Trevi Blazer, to the lineup).
+As soon as they did, I gave their capsule wardrobe line a spin: their Trevi Pants, Trevi Dress, Azores Blouse, and Threshold T-Shirt.
 The Trevi Pants were by far my favorite piece from the set and quickly became my go-to travel pants for every adventure.

-Want to learn more?
-Here’s my review of Bluffworks’ Trevi Pants and why I think they’re one of the best women’s travel pants out there.
+Want to learn more about the Bluffworks’ Trevi Pants and why I think they’re one of the best women’s travel pants out there?
+Here’s my review of them before they go away forever.

 Available in either solid blue or black, the Trevi Pants aren’t a statement piece.
 Rather, they’re a versatile staple that I can dress up with a pair of flats and a sweater for a business event, or down with a pair of sneakers and a fitted T-shirt for casual days exploring a new city.
 They also have an adjustable hem that gives me even more flexibility while styling outfits and just enough stretch in the fabric to make them almost as comfortable as my favorite yoga pants.